 Several important buildings were burned down during the War of 1812.

 The Civil War of 1861 provoked a major expansion of federal organizations and therefore the population increased, especially with freed slaves from the south.
-The population in 1870 was 132,000.
+Then, the population in 1870 had grown to 132,000.

 Washington eventually became the rallying point for public protests for civil rights, anti-war movements, and other popular causes.